Our Founding & Leadership

 Pennsylvania Military Academy Finds Its Forever Home

-Old Main Completed in Chester, PA in 1868
+Old Main Completed in Chester, PA, in 1868

 In 1867, supporters formed the Military Academy Stock Company to build a permanent home in Chester.
 Old Main was completed in 1868, marking the Academy’s establishment as a stable and expanding institution.